On this page:

 You—or a friend or family member—will receive instructions on what to do after the procedure.
 Be sure to follow all instructions.
 Because you won’t be able to drive after the procedure, you’ll need your prearranged ride home.

 You should expect a full recovery and return to your normal diet by the next day.

 If your doctor removed polyps or performed a biopsy, you may have light bleeding from your anus.
 This bleeding is normal.

 If your doctor performed a biopsy, a pathologist will examine the biopsy tissue.
 Results can take a few days or longer to come back.
 A health care professional will call you or schedule an appointment to go over the results.

 - perforation of the colon

-- abnormal reaction to the sedative, including respiratory or cardiac problems
+- a reaction to the sedative, including breathing or heart problems

 Bleeding and perforation are the most common complications from colonoscopy.
 A study of screening colonoscopies found that perforation occurs in about 3 out of every 10,000 procedures.4 Bleeding occurs in about 15 out of every 10,000 procedures.4 Most cases of bleeding and perforation occur in people who are older or who have polyps removed.

 Your doctor can treat bleeding that happens during the colonoscopy right away.
 You may have delayed bleeding up to 2 weeks after the procedure.5 If you experience delayed bleeding, your doctor may diagnose and treat it with a second colonoscopy.